michaelmarty/UniDec/readme.md

 Major refactoring of the code to support ongoing development.
 For example, switched from local to absolute paths for most files in the engine.

+Added Estimated Area extraction to DataCollector and MetaUniDec.
+Here, it uses the peak height and FWHM to estimate the area based on the peak shape.

 Fixed bug with spaces in oligomer names when importing ofiles.

 Switched default native charge range to +/- 1000 from +/- 100 to work better with denatured data.